Linux sudo command

 sudo allows a permitted user to execute a command as another user, according to specifications in the /etc/sudoers file.
 The real and effective uid and gid of the issuing user are then set to match those of the target user account as specified in the passwd file.

-Once a user has been authenticated, a timestamp is recorded and the user may use sudo without a password for a short period of time (5 minutes, unless configured differently in sudoers).
+Once a user is authenticated, a timestamp is recorded and the user may use sudo without a password for a short time (5 minutes, unless configured differently in sudoers).
 This timestamp can be renewed if the user issues sudo with the -v flag.

 sudo -V | -h | -l | -L | -v | -k | -K | -s | [ -H ] [-P ] [-S ] [ -b ] | [ -p prompt ] [ -c class|- ] [ -a auth_type ] [-r role ] [-t type ] [ -u username|#uid ] command